 "What happened?
 Did I fall?" he tried to ask, but his voice was a strangled croak.
-He was in his Raksuran form and he could feel the gritty stone floor under his scales.
+He had shifted and he could feel the gritty stone floor under his scales.
 He started to lift a hand to his head.

 "Just lie still."
 Petal caught his hand.
 She was leader of the teachers' caste, and she and Chime had been friends since the nurseries.
 He had never seen her look this disturbed.
 Her voice tight and tense, she said, "Flower's coming."